crabnebula-dev/drag-rs/README.md

   let preview_icon = drag::Image::Raw(include_bytes!("../../icon.png").to_vec());
   ```

 - Use the `drag::start_drag` function.
-It takes a `&T: raw_window_handle::HasRawWindowHandle` type on macOS and Windows, and a `&gtk::ApplicationWindow` on Linux:
+It takes a `&T: raw_window_handle::HasWindowHandle` type on macOS and Windows, and a `&gtk::ApplicationWindow` on Linux:

   - tao:
   ```rust